aggarret/redshift/ReadMe.md

 To begin, first create an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Once you have created a user place your key and secrete in the IAM section.

 ### Infrastructure as code

-Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools[^1].
+Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools[<sup>1</sup>].
 The advantage of infrastructure as code is that other developers can see exactly how you set up your environment.
-For this project, we are going to use Pythons  [Boto3](https://pypi.org/project/boto3/)  library to set up:
+For this project, we are going to use Pythons  [Boto3](https://pypi.org/project/boto3/)  library.
+We will use this library to create our cluster and attach a role to it so that it can access the S3 bucket.
+Please see explanation of code below: